awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/ValidateLogEventFlow.md

 # Validating the Flow of Log Events<a name="ValidateLogEventFlow"></a>

 After you create the subscription filter, CloudWatch Logs forwards all the incoming log events that match the filter pattern to the Kinesis stream that is encapsulated within the destination stream called "**RecipientStream**"\.
-The destination owner can verify that this is happening by using the **aws kinesis get\-shard\-iterator** command to grab an Kinesis shard, and using the **aws kinesis get\-records** command to fetch some Kinesis records:
+The destination owner can verify that this is happening by using the **aws kinesis get\-shard\-iterator** command to grab a Kinesis shard, and using the **aws kinesis get\-records** command to fetch some Kinesis records:

 ```
 aws kinesis get-shard-iterator \